 - Breast implants have to be replaced every 10 years.
 That is not correct.
 The indications for implant replacement are infection, rupture, capsular contracture, and size change.
 If done properly the risk of having those is very low.

 - Breast implants rupture easily: That is not correct.
 Implants that are currently on the market undergo rigorous research.
 It is possible to have implants for a lifetime and they may never rupture.

 I hope you have found this information helpful.
-If you would like to learn more call KItto Plastic Surgery at 804-294-1777 and schedule a consultation.
+If you would like to learn more call Dr. Kitto Plastic Surgery at 804-294-1777 and Schedule a Consultation.
 I look forward to meeting you!